drmjo/Spotter/README.md

 Morally distinct from another existing tool...

-##What it can currently do:
-`go run main.go -n 10 -c 5 -r "get" http://github.com`

-##What it currently returns:
+##What it currently does:
 ![example](./example.jpg)

 ##Planned flags:
--n : Request Number
+- -n: Request Number
--r: Request Type
+- -r: Request Type
--h: Request Header
+- -h: Request Header
--c: Concurrency Level
+- -c: Concurrency Level

+##How is it different than AB?
+Well, it currently isn't.
+BUT! there are shortcomings I have noticed with AB I will try and fix.
+As well as some other goodies.
+Stay tuned.